You know what’s hard? Parting with part (or all) of your income every month.

 3.Checking Account #3- Spouse 2’s variable expenses and spending

-When you keep a separate pot of money for your bills you are ensuring you are not spending money that you need for bills– which is a chief probably many people run into.
+When you keep a separate pot of money for your bills you are ensuring you are not spending money that you need for bills– which is a chief problem many people run into.

 The second benefit to this multi-checking account system is that each spouse has their own account to cover expenses that they are responsible for so that neither person is overdrawing an account.

 Choosing Your Payment Method